wp-plugins/wordpress-flash-uploader/readme.txt

 == Changelog ==

 = 2.12.2 =
 * Fix for permalinks.
 Enabling this was not showing the flash in the frontend because relative dirs where used.
-Now I se the absolute path.
+Now the absolute path is used.
-*

 = 2.12.1 =
 * The flash can now be included into the site by [wfu securitykey=<see settings>] - See the settings page for details and the new screenshot.
 * Updated the flash to TFU 2.12.1